openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 Note that this table might be superceded by a registry in the future.
 Meanwhile, for interoperability, implementers MUST follow the requirements defined in the table above.

-Below is a non-normative example of a Credential Response in a synchronous flow:
+Below is a non-normative example of a Credential Response in a just-in-time flow:

 ```
 HTTP/1.1 200 OK